SC-100 Study Guide: Microsoft Cybersecurity Architect

-Updated – 01/11/2022 – The exam guide below shows the changes that will be implemented starting on November 4, 2022.
-The study guide has been updated to reflect the new objectives and exam topic weights added and updated by Microsoft Learning.
+Updated – 07/05/2023 – The exam guide below shows the significant changes that will be implemented starting on May 5, 2023.
+The study guide has been updated to reflect the new objectives and exam topic weights added and removed by Microsoft Learning.

 The increase in cyber security issues in the press seems relentless.
 Organizational leaders in all types of industries are looking for capable cybersecurity architects to navigate them safely through the dangers of this highly connected world.